 Before getting into the details, it is better to check if the SSH has been installed accurately.
 The machine you are trying to access the remote server should have the SSH client installed on the device.
 If you do not have a proper client setup, you will not have access to the desired server.

-For checking the status of the SSH client on your local machine, you can run the “ssh” command in the terminal, as shown below.
+To check the SSH client's status on your local machine, you can run the ssh command in the terminal, as shown below.
 We are using an Ubuntu OS (SSH Ubuntu) in this case.

 For installing the SSH client on the system, you can follow the below steps-